Iris Orange Meehan - Orange Leader

 She was preceded in death by her first husband and the father of her children, Phillip Orange; her second husband, Edward Meehan; parents, Arthur and Rosie Hook; brothers, Charles Hook and Paul J. Hook; sisters, Mary Nunley and Wanda Hill.

 The family will receive friends from 5 – 8:00 p.m.
 Friday, July 16, 2021 and from 4 – 6: 00 p.m.
 Saturday, July 17, 2021 with the funeral service to begin at 6:00 p.m with Rev. Michael Orange officiating.
 The visitation and funeral will be held at Deweyville United Pentecostal Church, 827 C R 4156 Deweyville, Texas.
 Graveside service will be 10:00 a.m.
-Saturday, July 24th at Piney Grove Cemetery in Dawson Springs, Kentucky with Rev. Bayer David officiating.
+Saturday, July 24th at Piney Grove Cemetery in Dawson Springs, Kentucky with Rev. David Bayer officiating.

-Arrangements are being handled by Riley Smith & Sons Funeral Home, 1810 West Fourth Street, DeQuincy, La.
-70633

 Monty Ray Janeaux Sr.